 Neptune is the furthest planet from the Sun, orbiting at about thirty AU (one AU is the distance between the Earth and the Sun).
 It was discovered by German astronomer Johann Galle in 1846, following calculations made by French astronomer Alexis Bouvard and French mathematician Urbain Le Verrier.
 Its largest moon, Triton, was discovered two and a half weeks later by British astronomer William Lassell.

-Neptune is the third most massive planet in the Solar System after Jupiter and Saturn, it is the fourth largest planet, having a slightly smaller diameter than Uranus.
-It takes over 60,000 Earth days for Neptune to orbit the Sun, this is over 150 Earth years, and one day on Neptune is just over sixteen hours long.
-Like Mercury, Venus, Mars, Jupiter and Saturn, but unlike Uranus, Neptune is named after a Roman God, the god of the sea.
+Neptune is the third most massive planet in the Solar System, after Jupiter and Saturn.
+It is the fourth largest planet, having a slightly smaller diameter than Uranus.
+It takes over 60,000 days for Neptune to orbit the Sun, this is over 150 years, and one day on Neptune is just over 16 hours long.
+Like Mercury, Venus, Mars, Jupiter, and Saturn, but unlike Uranus, Neptune is named after a Roman God, the god of the sea.

-Neptune has a faint ring system and thirteen known moons, the largest of these is Triton which contains over 90% of the mass of all the Neptunian moons and is the only one which is spherical.
-Triton is the only moon in the Solar System to have a retrograde orbit, this mean it orbits in the opposite direction to Neptune's rotation.
+Neptune has a faint ring system and thirteen known moons.
+The largest of these is Triton, which contains over 90% of the mass of all the Neptunian moons, and is the only Neptunian moon that is spherical.
+Triton is the only moon in the Solar System to have a retrograde orbit.
+This mean it orbits in the opposite direction to Neptune's rotation.

-Clouds of Neptune, image taken by Voyager 2 Image Credit: NASA/JPL
+Triton, image taken by Voyager 2.
+Image credit: NASA/JPL/USGS.

-Neptune, image taken by Voyager 2 Image credit: NASA/JPL
+Clouds of Neptune, image taken by Voyager 2.
+Image credit: NASA/JPL.

 NASA's Voyager 2 probe came within 4400 km of Neptune in 1989, after passing Triton and discovering six new moons.
 There are currently no plans for a new mission to Neptune.‹ ›